-Within these programs, you will learn about cooking and baking techniques, kitchen theory, proper food preparation, nutrition, food styling and the media, butchery, catering, pastry preparation, management skills, in addition to, a focus on specialty or regional cuisine and hospitality management.
+Within these programs, you will learn about cooking and baking techniques, kitchen theory, proper food preparation, nutrition, food styling, media, butchery, catering, pastry preparation, management skills, and a focus on a specialty or regional cuisine and hospitality management.
 You will also learn how to create your own signature recipes.
-If you wish to eventually own your own restaurant, bakery or café, a bachelor’s degree program will assist you in learning the business aspect, as well.
+If you wish to eventually own your own restaurant, bakery, or café, a bachelor’s degree program will assist you in learning the business aspect as well.

 Master’s degree programs are available; however, they are less common.
 Within this realm, a position as a Food Scientist is most likely the career goal.
 They are responsible for researching molecular composition in food and analyzing outbreaks of salmonella and viruses.

 Through an apprenticeship program, you can combine your online degree program with hands-on experience.
-Some schools require them, however, if given the choice, taking advantage of honing your craft through the help of a mentor is the way to go.
+Some schools require them; however, if given a choice, taking advantage of honing your craft through the help of a mentor is the way to go.
 An internship opportunity can be a tremendous help to a student’s resumé after graduation.